-In times where nobody with eject rights is available, citizens in Hermes-enabled worlds have the ability to initiate petitions to ban users from the extended chat network.
+In times where nobody with eject rights is available, citizens in Hermes-enabled worlds have the ability to initiate petitions to ban users from the extended chat network1.

 This function is available only to citizens.
 Bots and tourists cannot initiate or vote in ban petitions.

 To initiate a petition, use the h:petition command.
 For example: h:petition "Andrew".
-As of Hermes Build 39, petitions will additionally require a co-signer; that is, another user must also use the same h:petition command in order to fully activate the petition.
+A co-signer will be required2; in other words, another user must also use the same h:petition command in order to fully activate the petition.
 In the former example, two users must both use h:petition "Andrew" to start the petition.

 To vote in favor of a petition, type the h:vote command along with the voting code that was given.
 For example, given a voting code of 123.4567 you would type: h:vote 123.4567.
 You do not need to use this command if you are not in favor of the petition.
 (Don't vote if you're against it.)